sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/marketing_campaigns_faqs.md

 No, each recipient will only receive a campaign once regardless how many times they appear on a list or segment.

 {% anchor h3 %}
-When scheduling a camping, why do I get the error: "Please choose a future date and time for sending your campaign"?
+When scheduling a campaign, why do I get the error: "Please choose a future date and time for sending your campaign"?
 {% endanchor %}

 This error often occurs if you enter a time in the past to deliver a campaign.
 Make sure that your timezone is set correctly in your [Account Details](https://app.sendgrid.com/settings/account).